humdrum-tools/humdrum-documentation/tool/pc/index.md

 >   \*-                     \*-         \*-         \*-
 >   -------------------- -- -------- -- -------- -- ---------
 >
 Both processed and unprocessed spines are output.
-Notice that the `**pc` value \`B\' in the token \`BCD\' has been maintained in the first measure.
+Notice that the <span class="rep">pc</span>
+value \`B\' in the token \`BCD\' has been maintained in the first measure.
 Notice that for the data tokens in the first spine of measure 2, only the first numerical value in the input data tokens is processed.